Pier Alessandro Paravia

-Pier Alessandro Paravia was born in Zara, Dalmatia on July 15, 1797 and was an Italian writer, scholar, philanthropist and professor of Italian eloquence at the University of Turin.
+Pier Alessandro Paravia was born in Zara, Dalmatia on July 15, 1797 and was a Dalmatian Italian writer, scholar, philanthropist and professor of Italian eloquence at the University of Turin.

 Biography

 Early years

 Son of Giovanni, colonel of the Oltremarini (or Schiavoni), an elite infantry division of the Navy of the Republic of Venice, and grandson of Antonio, also a naval officer of the Venetian Republic, he was born in Zara (present-day Zadar) two months after the fall of the Republic.

 As a child he moved to Venice, where he studied at the Lyceum of Santa Caterina.
 He graduated in law at Padua in 1818, and served in Venice as a state functionary for twelve years, until - in 1832 - he was called to the chair of Eloquence of the Faculty of Philosophy at the University of Turin.
 He had already published several studies: mostly biographies of writers and artists, but also a popular translation of the Letters of Pliny the Younger.